-State Assessments Not
+State Assessments

-Assessed
+Not Assessed

-No state assessment is administered at this student's grade level.
-No English proficiency assessment administered because the student is not an English Learner.
+No state assessment is administered at this student's gradelevel.
+No English proficiency assessment administered because the student is not an English Language Learner.

-PSSA (Math and English Language Arts (ELA) administered in grades 3-8; Science administered in grades 4 and 8)
+PSSA (Math administered in grades 3-8; Science administered in grades 4 and 8; Reading administered in grades 3-8; Writing administered in grades 5 and 8; and ELA)

-Without With
+, , Without With

-Tested Subject Accommodations Accommodations Accommodations to be Provided
+Tested Subject Accommodations to be Provided

 Math

 Science

+Reading

+Writing

 ELA